 Under the Americans with Disabilities Act of 1990 (ADA), as amended, and Section 504 of the Rehabilitation Act of 1973, individuals with disabilities are guaranteed certain protection and rights to accommodations.
 The following is suggested to provide information which will augment the student's self-report on accommodations needed.

-Documentation is most helpful when it:
+Third party documentation is most helpful when it:

 - is comprehensive and current (current depends upon the diagnosis*)